Are you a Farmer or Fisherman?

 Number of Supervisors:

-If you are interested in finding out more please contact: Arran O’ Driscoll, West Cork Development Partnership, West Cork Technology Park, Clonakilty, Co.
+If you are interested in finding out more please contact any of the supervisors above or Arran O’ Driscoll, West Cork Development Partnership, West Cork Technology Park, Clonakilty, Co.
 Cork.
 Tel: 023/8834035, Email: email@example.com